 Wyoming non-compete litigation is concentrated in the district courts serving Laramie County (Cheyenne), Natrona County (Casper), and the energy-producing counties, along with the federal District of Wyoming.

 Enforcement is most common in energy, healthcare, financial services, and professional services.
-The Hassler decision has changed employer behavior — sophisticated employers now draft conservative, narrowly tailored agreements, recognizing that overbreadth is fatal.
+The Hassler decision has changed employer behavior, sophisticated employers now draft conservative, narrowly tailored agreements, recognizing that overbreadth is fatal.
 Template agreements drafted for reformation states are particularly dangerous in Wyoming, because they're often drafted aggressively on the assumption that courts will narrow any overreach.

 Litigation costs in Wyoming are moderate: $20,000 to $85,000 through preliminary injunction is a reasonable range.

-What Wyoming employees should know
+What should Wyoming employees know about non-competes after Hassler?

 The 2023 Hassler decision is your most important tool.
-Wyoming no longer reforms overbroad non-competes — if any dimension of your non-compete is unreasonable, the entire agreement is void.
+Wyoming no longer reforms overbroad non-competes, if any dimension of your non-compete is unreasonable, the entire agreement is void.
 The court will not narrow it to reasonable terms.

 This means every dimension of your non-compete is a potential point of failure for the employer.
 Scrutinize each term: is the duration truly no longer than necessary?
 Does the geographic scope correspond to where you actually worked?
 Is the activity restriction limited to your competitive functions?
 If any term is unreasonable, the entire restriction falls.

 This is a significant change from Wyoming's prior approach, under which an overbroad agreement would have been narrowed and enforced.
-Under the new rule, overbreadth frees you entirely — the same powerful defense that exists in Wisconsin, Nebraska, and South Carolina.
+Under the new rule, overbreadth frees you entirely, the same powerful defense that exists in Wisconsin, Nebraska, and South Carolina.

 The employer must also identify a genuine protectable interest tied to your specific role.
 If you never accessed trade secrets, never developed substantial customer relationships, and never received specialized training, the employer's basis for enforcement is weak.